 The future of Beech Tree Place

-The Council is considering the future of Beech Tree Place because it does not consider that the status quo of continued maintenance can deliver fit for purpose homes.
-The Council as a landlord needs to consider the future viability of the homes taking into account a number of factors including financial viability, building safety, carbon reduction, accessibility and the needs of an older client group.
+The Council is considering the future of Beech Tree Place.
+This is because it's continued maintenance can deliver fit for purpose homes.
+We, as a landlord needs to consider the future viability of the homes.
+This takes into account factors including:

-In November 2018, Full Council resolved that officers consult residents on the proposed closure of Beech Tree Place, on the basis that if regeneration were to take place, then existing tenants who wish to remain would be guaranteed suitable accommodation for older people in the redevelopment.
+In November 2018, Full Council resolved that officers consult residents on the proposed closure of Beech Tree Place.
+This was on the basis that if regeneration were to take place, then existing tenants who wish to remain are guaranteed suitable accommodation in the redevelopment.

-The Council has been talking to residents about the options for Beech Tree Place for a number of years.
-A report on this was approved by the Council’s Strategy and Resources Committee on 30 March 2020.
+This report was approved by the Council’s Strategy and Resources Committee on 30 March 2020.

 Regeneration and Social Value